Sydney Colson: Las Vegas Aces (2019)

 On May 13, 2019, Colson signed a nonguaranteed contract with the Las Vegas Aces, marking her return to the former Stars franchise after the team's rebranding and move to Las Vegas.
 After playing with the Aces in their only preseason game against the Lynx on May 19, Colson was informed by then-head coach Bill Laimbeer that she would be cut.
 Laimbeer changed his mind "an hour later" and retained Colson on the roster with the Aces' final roster spot, instead waiving Jaime Nared and buying out the contract of Kelsey Bone.

 Colson played in 33 games during the 2019 season, averaging 3.3 points and 1.8 assists while shooting 45% from the free throw line.
 On July 13, 2019, Colson scored a WNBA career-high 17 points against the Washington Mystics.

 During a single-elimination game in the second round of the 2019 WNBA playoffs against the Chicago Sky, Colson's defense played a key role in what became known as the "Hamby Heave".
 With 12.5 seconds left on the clock, Colson rushed Chicago guard Courtney Vandersloot in an effort to foul her, leading Vandersloot to attempt a jump pass to Diamond DeShields, which was subsequently stolen by Aces teammate Dearica Hamby.

 With 5.3 seconds remaining, Hamby scored a game-winning three-pointer from half-court, sending the Aces onto the semifinals.

 Chicago Sky (2020)

 On February 13, 2020, Colson was signed by the Chicago Sky.
 In June 2020, Colson tested positive for COVID-19, missing the beginning of the abbreviated 2020 WNBA season.
 After recovering from her bout with coronavirus, Colson joined the Sky in July 2020 in the Wubble at IMG Academy in Bradenton, Florida.

 Athletes Unlimited (2021–present)

 During the 2021-22 WNBA offseason, Colson played in Las Vegas with Athletes Unlimited during the development league's inaugural season, serving on player executive committee.
 In October 2022, it was announced that Colson would rejoin Athletes Unlimited for the 2023 season.

+In 2026, Colson joined Athletes Unlimited Pro Basketball's broadcast team in an on-air role during the league's fifth season in Nashville.